 The World Final takes place during Chocolate Week in London, England in October.
-This year, more than 800 products were judged by a panel of experts, food journalists, sommeliers, pastry chefs and members of the international Grand Jury, who travel from around the world to London to savour and assess the entries.
+This year, thousands of products were judged by a panel of experts, food journalists, sommeliers, pastry chefs and members of the international Grand Jury, who travel from around the world to London to savour and assess the entries.
 800 products made it to the world final to be judged for awards.

 It's a nerve-wracking experience, particularly for Canadian chocolatiers because the finalists in our country are announced just days before submissions are due in the World Final.
 It doesn't leave much time to prepare between competitions.